msande84/msande84.github.io/docs/05-Power-Budget/Power-Budget.md

 ---

 ## Overview
-Write a overview of what you did and why you did a Power Budget.

-> Capture your power budge as a image to display.
-Take time to get clean breaks and a well organized layout.
+Here is a breakdown of how much power every major component of my subsystem uses.
+The main power draw is the Curiosity Nano board, while the shift register uses very little power.

 ![budget1](PowerBudget.png){style width:"350" height:"300;"}

 ## Conclusions

-From the prepare Power Budget, .....
+From the prepare Power Budget, we can conclude that pulling power solely from a wall outlet should be more than enough for the circuit to run correctly.

 ## Resouces

-The power budget as a PDF download is available [*here*](PowerBudgetExample.pdf), and a Microsoft Excel Sheet [*here*](PowerBudgetExample.xlsx).
+The power budget as a PDF download is available [*here*](PowerBudget.pdf), and a Microsoft Excel Sheet [*here*](PowerBudget.xlsx).